GraceObaEllyone/momigness/README.md

 ### Features Left to Implement
 I was unable to include the following in my project however this will be reviewed in the future development
 •	Blog missing
-•	Footnote for social media link
 •	A video column for British Sign Language

-### Technologies Used

 •	## Technologies Used